Sensei-Node/ethereum-node/README.md

 ## Consensus client slow sync

-Since consensus client support checkpoint sync, having it synced is something that should take few minutes (in good network connections).
-If for some reason it got out of sync (power interruption, network interruption, etc.) and the logs state that it is far behind.
-You could try dropping databse and re-sync it from scratch.
+Since consensus client supports checkpoint sync, having it synced is something that should take a few minutes (in good network conditions).
+If for some reason it got out of sync (power interruption, network interruption, etc.) and the logs state that it is far behind, you could try dropping the databse and re-sync it from scratch.

 You can achieve this either by doing a db purge (in lighthouse for instance it is done by starting the node with the flag `--purge-db`), or simply stop the node, remove `consensus/lighthouse/holesky` and re-start it.
 (This is assuming you used lighthouse holesky as client and network).

 Checkpoint sync endpoints can be gathered from here https://eth-clients.github.io/checkpoint-sync-endpoints

 ## Execution client failover

 In case you want to have execution client redundancy, so that if one fails validators won't cease to perform their duties, a useful tool called [execution-backup](https://github.com/TennisBowling/executionbackup) is included.
 It was developed by `TennisBowling`, we addapted it to be used with docker and docker-compose.
-In case you want to use it you should:
+For setting it up you should:
 - Enable it in the `.env` by setting `START_EXECBACKUP=true`;
-- Edit the `environments/.env.consensus` file and set the `C_EXECUTION_ENGINE` variable to `C_EXECUTION_ENGINE=http://failover:9090`;
+- Edit the `environments/.env.consensus` file and set `C_EXECUTION_ENGINE=http://failover:9090` (note that the port will depend on the `PORT=9090` variable being set in the `environments/.env.execbackup` file);
-- Fill with proper variables the file `environments/.env.execbackup`.
+- Fill with proper variable values on the file `environments/.env.execbackup`.

 ## Client version update